 People

 Changing your lens on media, society, and culture.
-Founder of Millennial Ethics (@millennialethics), which creates original stories that chart a new course for policy conversations between generations.
-Next stop: Route 24.
+Filmmaker and Founder at Millennial Ethics, which creates original stories that chart a new course for policy conversations between generations.
+Creator of Route 24 on Substack.